luciancaetano/base-react-typescript-project/README.md

 Create a new component

 Arguments:
   type             Type of component to create [element, partial, view, layout] name             Name of component to create

 Options:
-  -s, --simple  Create a simple component without store -h, --help    display help for command
+  -d, --dir <dir>  Directory to create component in -h, --help       display help for command
 ```
 ### Generated Component Code Structure